 The HLA-DRB4 gene is a member of the human leukocyte antigen (HLA) family, which is responsible for coding proteins that help the body’s immune system recognize and fight off foreign substances, such as viruses and bacteria.
-It is located on the short arm of chromosome 6 and encodes a transmembrane glycoprotein that is expressed on the surface of antigen-presenting cells.
+The HLA-DRB4 gene, located on the short arm of human chromosome 6, encodes a transmembrane glycoprotein that antigen-presenting cells express on their surface.
 This gene is important for the development of the adaptive immune response, which is the body’s ability to recognize and respond to specific pathogens.

 The HLA-DRB4 gene is polymorphic, meaning that it can have different versions due to variations in its DNA sequence.
-These variants can affect the structure and function of the HLA-DRB4 protein, which can influence the body’s ability to fight off certain pathogens.
+The HLA-DRB4 protein structure and function can be affected by these variants, which can in turn influence the body’s ability to fight off certain pathogens.
 Studies have shown that certain variants of the HLA-DRB4 gene are associated with an increased risk of certain diseases, such as type 1 diabetes, ankylosing spondylitis, and systemic lupus erythematosus.

 HLA-DRB4 is also known to be involved in autoimmune diseases, as it helps regulate the body’s immune response.
 In people with autoimmune diseases, the body’s own immune system mistakenly attacks healthy cells and tissues.
 Variations in the HLA-DRB4 gene can affect the body’s ability to recognize itself, which can lead to an increase in autoimmune diseases.

 The HLA-DRB4 gene is also involved in the regulation of transplant rejection.
 In organ transplantation, the body’s immune system recognizes the donor organ as “foreign” and will try to reject it.
-People with certain variants of the HLA-DRB4 gene are more likely to reject the donor organ.
+People with certain variants of the HLA-DRB4 gene have a higher likelihood of rejecting the donor organ.